Variospora flavescens: Habitat and distribution

 Variospora flavescens is a saxicolous lichen that grows on calcareous stone, including limestone, mortar, and cement.
 Rarely it has been found growing on bark, although those cases are typically limited to locations near dusty lime quarries.
 It is widely distributed, having been recorded in Africa, Asia, Europe, and Macaronesia.
+It was recorded for the first time in India in 2017.
+Jan Vondrák and colleagues have suggested that the eastern distributional limit of V. flavescens is in Dagestan, a Caucasian biodiversity hot-spot.
 In the United Kingdom, although quite common, it is not found in air-polluted areas such as industrial regions in Northern England, nor in the Scottish Lowlands.